-If, after taking medical advice, the Employer decides that you are too ill to earn a living, then your deferred pension may be paid at any time before your NRD.
+If, after taking medical advice, the Employer decides that you are too ill to earn a living, then your deferred pension may be paid at any time before your NRA.
 The amount of pension coming into payment would be your deferred pension at date of leaving revalued up to your retirement date and would be reduced for early payment.
-The pension will be subject to review and, should you recover, it will be stopped and your deferred pension reinstated.
+The pension will be subject to review and, should you recover, it would be stopped, and your deferred pension reinstated.